Activities & Action Form

-The activity council coordinates and regulates all student activities on the Wenatchee campus with the approval of the student senate.
-The activity council, chaired by the ASWVC vice president, is composed of a representative from all organizations on the Wenatchee campus and approves student program scheduling at its weekly meeting.
+The Interclub Council coordinates club activities and club bugets on the Wenatchee, campus with the approval of the student senate.
+Interclub Council is chaired by the ASWVC Vice President, is composed of a representative from all clubs on the Wenatchee campus and approves club program scheduling and budget requests needing accomodations at its monthly meeting.
 The Omak campus coordinates student activities through the events coordinator with the approval of the student senate.

 Recognition as a Sponsored Student Program

-In order to be officially recognized as participating members of WVC student programs, all organizations must be approved by the ASWVC activity council, the student senate, and the vice president of student development or designee.
-In addition, intercollegiate athletic programs must have the approval of the athletic director.
+In order to be officially recognized as participating members of the ASWVC, all Clubs must be approved by the Interclub Council, the Student Senate, and the Director of Student Programs or their designee.
 To charter a new organization, contact the student programs office, (509) 682-6860 (Wenatchee campus) or (509) 422-7810 (Omak campus).

 Officially recognized organizations are eligible to: